Inzhenerka/docs.getdbt.tech/website/docs/reference/resource-configs/snowflake-configs.md

 ### Dynamic table clustering

-Starting dbt Core v1.x, the `cluster_by` configuration is supported in dynamic tables.
+Starting in dbt Core v1.10, the `cluster_by` configuration is supported in dynamic tables.
 When set, dbt includes the clustering specification in the `CREATE DYNAMIC TABLE` statement.

 For example: